PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 }
 ```

-The left operand "leftOperand": "cx-policy:ContractReference" **MUST** be included only if such a bilateral framework contract exists.
+The constraint `{ "leftOperand": "cx-policy:ContractReference" }` **MUST** be included only if such a bilateral framework contract exists.

 ```json
 {